-In addition, the SES require special measures to ensure appropriate accommodation and facilitation for effective participation of project-affected persons with disabilities (see Box 3).15 resources, and territories, FPIC processes will need to be initiated early and respected throughout the project.
-SES Guidance Note 6 on Indigenous Peoples provides important background on consultations and FPIC processes with indigenous peoples (see SES Toolkit).
+In addition, the SES require special measures to ensure appropriate accommodation and facilitation for effective participation of project-affected persons with disabilities (see Box 3).

 Groups and individuals subject to potential exclusion due to health status (e.g. people living with HIV) should be identified among potential stakeholder groups.